SharkRF Link app

 – The iOS version is beta.

-– The app is not compatible with the iPhone 12 and iPhone 12 Mini.
+– The app is not compatible with the iPhone 12, iPhone 12 Mini and the iPhone 15 Pro.

 – The device scan feature may not work reliably if MDNS or multicast is not correctly handled by the Wi-Fi router, or there is interference caused by nearby Wi-Fi networks or other 2.4GHz band transmitters.